kayceesrk/kayceesrk.github.io/_posts/2016-06-30-behavioural-types.md

 end
 ```

-The implementation is unremarkable except for the machinery to dynamically
-enforce linearity.
-Behavioural types crucially depend on linear use of the
+Behavioural types crucially depend on linear use of the resources.
+Since OCaml
-resources.
-Since OCaml does not have linear types, there is nothing that
+does not have linear types, there is nothing that prevents writing the following
-prevents writing the following function that seemingly violates the behavioural
+function that seemingly violates the behavioural contract.
-contract.

 ```ocaml
 utop # let foo (r : (int, [`Read of [`Stop]]) Ref.ref) =